Daily Houserule tweets: January 2023

 • MoS beyond that offers its usual (lesser) benefit to Stealth.

-The purpose here is to make Light Walk particularly effective against noisy dry leaves, “nightingale” floors, crunchy snow, etc. Just feels appropriate to me.
+The purpose here is to make Light Walk particularly effective against noisy leaves, “nightingale” floors, crunchy snow, etc. Just feels appropriate to me.

 337